Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Machine-Learning-MLS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Use AWS Lambda to trigger an AWS Step Functions workflow to wait for dataset uploads to complete in Amazon S3.
 Use AWS Glue to join the datasets.
 Use an Amazon CloudWatch alarm to send an SNS notification to theAdministrator in the case of a failure.
 - [ ] Develop the ETL workflow using AWS Lambda to start an Amazon SageMaker notebook instance.
 Use a lifecycle configuration script to join the datasets and persist the results in Amazon S3.
 Use an Amazon CloudWatch alarm to sendan SNS notification to the Administrator in the case of a failure.
 - [ ] Develop the ETL workflow using AWS Batch to trigger the start of ETL jobs when data is uploaded to Amazon S3.
 Use AWS Glue to join the datasets in Amazon S3.
 Use an Amazon CloudWatch alarm to send an SNS notification to theAdministrator in the case of a failure.
 - [ ] Use AWS Lambda to chain other Lambda functions to read and join the datasets in Amazon S3 as soon as the data is uploaded to Amazon S3.
-Use an Amazon CloudWatch alarm to send an SNS notification to the Administrator in thecase of a failure.
+Use an Amazon CloudWatch alarm to send an SNS notification to the Administrator in the case of a failure.

 **[⬆ Back to Top](#table-of-contents)**